 Regular Seminar Series

-Alongside the taught courses, students will also learn a range of soft skills and responsible research and innovation practices through a regular seminar series which prepares them not only for the challenges of research in an academic environment, but also for life beyond University.
+Alongside the taught courses, SAINTS researchers will also learn a range of soft skills and responsible research and innovation practices through a regular seminar series which prepares them not only for the challenges of research in an academic environment, but also for life beyond University.

 These seminars will cover a wide range of skills tailored to the needs of the cohort and address issues highlighted by our industrial partners and wider societal concerns.